Jean Dickenson

 Jean Dickenson (December 10, 1913 – January 26, 2007) was an American soprano singer who performed on radio and on the stage.
-She was known as "The Nightengale of the Airways" during her thirteen years with NBC's radio show The American Album of Familiar Music.
+She was known as "The Nightingale of the Airways" during her thirteen years with NBC's radio show The American Album of Familiar Music.

 Early life

 Jean Dickenson was born in Montreal, Canada on December 10, 1913.
 She was the daughter of mining engineer Ernest Heathcote Dickenson and novelist May Dickenson.
 Her father's work took him to several countries, with the family living in New York, San Francisco, the Philippines, India, Europe, and South Africa before settling in Denver, Colorado, when Dickenson was 14 years old.

 She gained her primary education in New York City and her secondary education in San Francisco.
 There she began taking singing lessons in Denver after having previously studied piano.
 She graduated with honors from the University of Denver's Lamont School of Music.
 While Dickenson was a student at Lamont, she won a national singing contest from a group of 200 sopranos.